-- ✓ If a student comes to a class (subject) with an assignment missing or incomplete, the student will receive 20 points off the grade. - ✓ If an assignment is turned in without a name on it, 5 points will be deducted from their grade. - The student will be sent to the office to call and notify their parent that the assignment is late and they will be expected to stay after school until 4:00 p.m. that day to finish the work.
-Parents are asked not to bring in lost work as the student will still be required to stay and redo the missing assignment. - ✓ Students will turn in the work completed by 4:00 p.m. that day, and will be graded on the entire assignment. - If the student has work unfinished in multiple subjects in one day, the child will have to call the parent for as many assignments as he/she is missing and stay until 4:00 p.m. and complete as much work as possible. - ✓ After 10 late assignments the student will spend one day in detention (see detention policy on page 11). - Long-term projects such as book reports, class projects, papers: If these projects are not completed and turned in on the assigned due date, the teacher will take the same action as a daily paper, and will grade the student on the percentage of the project that is complete.
-Teachers will use their own discretion on long-term projects. - If there is a previously scheduled medical appointment, arrangements can be made to stay after school the next day.
-However, if a student is involved in a club, practice or sports event after school, they will not be excused from late work but may join their activity after 4:00 p.m. - ✓ On days of noon or 1:30 dismissal, late work is moved to the next regular school day. - ✓ Cheating on homework and tests will result in a zero.
+- If an assignment is turned in without a name on it, points will be deducted from the grade at the discretion of the teacher. - If a student comes to a class (subject) with an assignment missing or incomplete, the student will receive 20 percent off the grade. - The student will be sent to the office to call and notify their parent that the assignment is late and they will be expected to stay after school until 4:00 pm that day to finish the work.
+Parents are asked not to bring in lost work as the student will still be required to stay and redo the missing assignment. - Students will turn in the work completed by 4 pm that day and will be graded on the entire assignment. - If the student has work unfinished in multiple subjects in one day, the child will have to call the parent for as many assignments as he/she is missing and stay until 4:00 pm and complete as much work as possible. - The first 10 late assignments in a quarter will result in the student missing the next special school activity.
+Subsequent late assignments will result in a meeting with the teacher/administration. - Long-term projects such as book reports, class projects, papers: If these projects are not completed and turned in on the assigned due date, the teacher will take the same action as a daily paper and will grade the student on the percentage of the project that is complete.
+Teachers will use their own discretion on long-term projects. - ✓ If there is a previously scheduled medical appointment, parent may make arrangements for the child to stay after school the next day.
+However, if a student is involved in a club, practice or sports event after school, they will not be excused from late work but may join their activity after 4 pm. - On days of noon or 1:30 pm dismissal, late work is moved to the next regular school day. - Cheating on homework and tests will result in a zero.

-North American Martyrs School will use Parent Connect for grades 5-8.
+North American Martyrs School will use Parent Connect for grades 4-8.
 Please consult Parent Connect regularly to check on your child's grades.
-Progress reports are sent at the middle of the quarter for grades 2-8 and report cards are sent quarterly for K-8.
+Progress reports are sent at the middle of the quarter for grades 2-8, and report cards are sent quarterly for K-8.
 If you do not have access to a computer, please let the school know if you need more frequent grade updates.